• Skip to primary navigation

 Notes

 Note on skewers – I’ve found that 9″ double pronged bamboo skewers work the best for these big scallops as they provide stability and easy turning when grilling.
 They are inexpensive and can be purchased online on Amazon.
-See this link for a picture of what they look like and more information.
 You can also use two standard bamboo skewers for each of the three scallops.
 If they are too long, cut them with kitchen shears.

 Nutrition